neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 So don't count on the free-writing interface 100%.
 For now, all the special codes start with a train number.

-JSON FILE
+TOML FILE
 -----------
-Associated with the .csv file is a .json file with the same primary name.
+Associated with the .csv file is a .toml file with the same primary name.
-(so, for cz.csv, use cz.json)
+(so, for cz.csv, use cz.toml)

-This is a JSON file with a list of key-value pairs.
+This is a TOML file with a list of key-value pairs.
 So far the defined keys are:
 ::
  {
     "title": "This goes in the title bar of the HTML page",